Skip to main content

 Personal Website

-Alex is a 3rd-year Ph.D. candidate in the David A. Dunlap Department of Astronomy & Astrophysics and Data Sciences Institute Doctoral Fellow co-supervised by Josh Speagle and Maria Drout.
-His research focuses on a combination of machine learning and stellar evolution.
-Specifically, he develops data-driven models to discover 'needles in a haystack': new, rare stellar populations in large-scale surveys.
-Subsequently, he attempts to understand the nature of these rare populations through a combination of follow-up observations and stellar evolution models.
-On the machine learning side, he has developed a purely data-driven model for low-resolution Gaia BP/RP spectra based on variational-autoencoders.
-On the stellar evolution side, he is focused on binary-stripped helium stars and carbon-enhanced metal poor stars.
+Alex is a 4th-year Ph.D. candidate in the David A. Dunlap Department of Astronomy & Astrophysics and Data Sciences Institute Doctoral Fellow co-supervised by Josh Speagle and Maria Drout.
+His research combines machine learning and stellar evolution to discover rare stellar populations in large-scale surveys and understand their nature through follow-up observations.
+He focuses on binary-stripped helium stars and carbon-enhanced metal poor stars, and has developed data-driven models for Gaia spectra.

 A picture of Phil Van-Lane.